top of page

 10. Compile Results, identify quick wins and high impact items

+The last step of the UX audit is to compile and synthesize findings for our clients - this includes any critical usability issues, quick wins, and A/B test suggestions.
 This list is broken down by impact and difficulty, allowing us to identify what areas of improvement will result in the best ROI for clients based on their specific timeline and budget.

 Questions?